Chuma and Susi: Visit to Britain

-The Universities' Mission expected Susi and Chuma to be invited to travel with Livingstone's body from Africa, when the situation was realised, James Young provided funding for them to make the trip, but they missed the state funeral held on 18 April.
+The Universities' Mission to Central Africa expected Susi and Chuma to be invited to travel with Livingstone's body from Africa.
+When the situation was realised, James Young provided funding for them to make the trip, but they missed the state funeral held on 18 April.
 Murray the publisher noted "Chuma & Susi are to be paid at the rate of £5 per month in lieu of wages during their stay in England."
 On 29 May 1874 Waller announced to the National Temperance League annual meeting (attended by Stanley and Livingstone's son Tom) that Susi and Chuma had arrived at London docks that day but were "not presentable due to lack of clothes" so had not come along.
 At a Royal Geographical Society meeting the next day, Sir Henry Bartle Frere introduced Susi and Chuma, praising them for "duties strenuously performed".

 James Chuma and Abdullah Susi, in European attire, at Newstead Abbey with Livingstone's journals and equipment.

-On their way north to stay with Young at his Kelly Estate, they visited Newstead Abbey, the home of Livingstone's friend William Frederick Webb, and began work with Waller going over manuscripts to edit Livingstone's Last Journal for publication.
+On their way north to stay with Young at his Kelly Estate, they visited Newstead Abbey, the home of Livingstone's friend William Frederick Webb and began work with Waller going over manuscripts to edit Livingstone's Last Journal for publication.
 Webb's daughter Augusta Fraser long recalled them being ushered in wearing thick blue serge reefer jackets, with bright round buttons, and blue serge trousers: they were "immensely proud" of these new clothes, but "evidently found them rather irksome".
 She felt they "were on the best of terms.
 Although Susi was evidently the responsible superior, Chumah surpassed him in quickness of perception."
 Their modest readiness to answer questions "pleased every one, upstairs and downstairs alike", when they dined with the servants the maids were impressed by their good manners.

 Waller took them on trips, they saw an agricultural show, and on 19 June they visited a workhouse.